solana-developers/program-examples/tokens/token-2022/transfer-hook/account-data-as-seed/anchor/readme.md

 # Using token account data in transfer hook

-This examples shows you how you can use the token account data in the transfer hook.
-This is useful if you for example want to use the token account owner as a seed for a PDA.
+Sometimes you may want to use account data to derive additional accounts in the extra account metas.
+This is useful if, for example, you want to use the token account's owner as a seed for a PDA.

 When creating the ExtraAccountMeta you can use the data of any account as an extra seed.
 In this case we want to derive a counter account from the token account owner and the string 'counter'.
+This means we will be always able to see how often that token account owner has transferred tokens.

-This is how you set it up in the InitializeExtraAccountMetaList trait.
+This is how you set it up in the `extra_account_metas()` function.

 ```rust
 // Define extra account metas to store on extra_account_meta_list account